-For 200 years the Spaniards sailed the Gulf of Mexico and held it as a Spanish lake.
+For 200 years the Spaniards sailed the Gull of Mexico and held it as a Spanish lake.
 Argosies laden with gold sailed over it and filled the years with romance and adventure.
 Expeditions sought new sources of riches but the Spaniard passed by the empire the Mississippi River embraced.
-De Soto discovered and crossed the mighty Father of Waters, and while dying begged his followers to subject it to the flag of Spain.
-But the perishing remnants of that expedition struggled down the Mississippi River seeking safety and left to La Salle, the French Canadian from Quebee 140 years later.
-It distinction of claiming the vast territory the Spanish might have commanded had they followed the river up from the Gulf.
+De Soto discovered and crossed the mighty Father of Waters and while dying begged his followers to subject it to the flag of Spain.
+But the perishing remnants of that expedition struggled down the Mississippi River seeking safety and left to La Salle, the French-Canadian from Quebec 140 years later, the distinction of claiming the vast territory the Spanish might have commanded had they followed the river up from the Gulf.
 In 1699, seventeen years after La Salle, a French fleet entered the Gulf and colonized Louisiana.
-Later, the Louisiana of the French was subjected to the standards of Spain and the Castilian period of New Orleans has left its impress for all time.
-After the American Revolution.
-France again controlled Louisiana and it was finally sold to the United States by Napoleon.
-The Mississippi River was the doorway for all the midland country and in the restless struggle of races and of men to possess the west, New Orleans became the crucible where the burning passions of life and ambiton wore fused into a racial type different from anything in America.
+Later the Louisiana of the French was subjected to the standards of Spain and the Castilian period of New Orleans has left its impress for all time.
+After the American Revolution France again controlled Louisiana and it was finally sold to the United States by Napoleon.
+The Mississippi River was the doorway for all the midland country and in the restless struggle of races and of men to possess the West, New Orleans became the crucible where the burning passions of life and ambition were fused into a racial type different from anything in America.

-V. EAST TEXAS DIVISION-225 Miles.
+V. EAST TEXAS DIVISION-1,000 Miles.

 From the Louisiana line (Sabine River) to Schulenburg, Texas, and to include tributaries.
 Galveston, with many touches of old Spanish history, and named for Galvez, once governor of Louisiana in Spanish time, should be embraced.
 The battlefield of San Jacinto where Texas won independence from Santa Anna is near Houston.
-East Texas is a new empire winning its way.
-Four cities in that district are gateways to the Guil and developing commanding positions.
-Houston, Beaumont, Orange and Galveston.